 Why Does My Aircon Leak Only When It Rains?

-Every wall-mounted aircon installation requires a penetration through the exterior wall — the pipe sleeve through which the refrigerant lines, drain pipe, and electrical cable pass.
-When this penetration is not properly sealed with waterproof compound, or when the sealant degrades after a few years of sun and rain exposure, rainwater can enter the gap and track along the pipe sleeve into the interior wall cavity.
-From there it follows gravity to the lowest accessible point — often appearing at the trunking edge, the indoor unit frame, or a wall seam well away from the original entry point.
+Every wall-mounted aircon installation requires a penetration through the exterior wall.
+That is the pipe sleeve through which the refrigerant lines, drain pipe, and electrical cable pass.
+When this penetration is not properly sealed with waterproof compound, rainwater can enter the gap and track along the pipe sleeve into the interior wall cavity.
+The same happens when the sealant degrades after a few years of sun and rain.
+From there the water follows gravity to the lowest accessible point.
+It often appears at the trunking edge, the indoor unit frame, or a wall seam well away from the original entry point.

 - Leak appears during rain and reduces after weather clears.